SAP-samples/teched2021-INT261/exercises/exercise2/README.md

 ## Approve the capital expenditure request

-Now you have started the workflow via the RPA bot.

-Let us now approve the tasks accordingly within SAP Workflow Management.
+Now, you have started the workflow via the RPA bot.
+Let us approve the tasks within SAP Workflow Management.

 In this exercise, you will first approve the task created as a local manager.
 After the approval, the process moves to the next approval step to the CFO approval.
 You will again receive a task in My Inbox, where you can approve the task to complete the capital expenditure approval process.

 1. Go back to your trial account in SAP BTP Cockpit.
-Open the SaaS application" **Workflow Management**", click the three dots and select **Go to Application**.
+Open the **Workflow Management** launchpad, click the three dots and select **Go to Application**.

     ![02-130](./images/02-130.png)